cwray-tech/create-slug/README.md

 ## What it does

-This enforces the strict rules of slugify to not have to mannually add them each time you want to create a url.
+This enforces the strict rules of slugify to not have to manually add them each time you want to create a url.
 This will create url friendly slugs, versus the base slugify option which will not remove some characters and not transform characters to lowercase.
 This is also set to the English language setting on the slugify settings.

-The slugify options enabled in the funtion:
+### The slugify options enabled in the function

 ```javascript
 {